 - Continuous violence against the family.

 The crime of domestic violence is when a member of the family or household is violent against another member of the family or household.
-For an attack to be considered domestic violence, it must include:
+For an attack to be considered domestic violence, it must include the following elements: